Geeksltd/GCop/Rules/GCop135.md

 # GCop 135

-> *"Add a 'default' block after the last case in a switch statement.
-For example if you don't support anything other than your specified 'cases' throw a NotSupportedException"*
+> *"Add a `default` block after the last case in a `switch` statement.
+For example if you don't support anything other than your specified `cases` throw a `NotSupportedException`"*

-> *"Add descriptive comment if the default block is supposed to be empty or throw an NotSupportedException if that block is not supposed to be reached"*
+> *"Add descriptive comment if the `default` block is supposed to be empty or throw an `NotSupportedException` if that block is not supposed to be reached"*

 ## Rule description